Therapy is an investment in yourself, your relationships and your future.

 • Insurance

-I am in network with the following insurance companies:
+I am in network with the following insurance companies for individual therapy:

 Aetna